suabochica/scala-learning/README.md

 code .
 ```

-The first time you open the project with Visual Code will ask to you "Import Build?" in a dialog.
-Accept the suggestion an wait that metals build the project.
+The first time you open the project with Visual Code will ask "Import Build?" in a dialog.
+Accept the suggestion and wait that metals build the project.